-[PR.5.4.6-7]: The 5G system shall enable a UE to be able to use hosting network provided user credentials for authenticating the UE to make use of on demand services via the hosting network with a certain time and location validity.
+[PR.5.4.6-7]: The 5G system shall enable a UE to be able to use hosting network provided user credentials for authenticating the UE to make use of on demand services via the hosting network with a certain time (including starting time and the duration) and location validity.

 [PR.5.4.6-8]: A UE shall be able to select and connect to authorized on demand services via a hosting network based on configured user credentials.